Samu01Tech/riassunti-uni/Cybersecurity/Authentication.md

 The trust relationship between parties _should_ be established using a PKI.

-When integrity and confidentiality are required, TLS is reccomended.
+When integrity and confidentiality are required, TLS is recommended.
 On delivery of the assertion, the assertion must be signed and encrypted.

 Processes should always check expiration dates.
 Assertion should contain a unique ID to prevent replay attacks.
 An application should only accept assertions that are intended for it.